 The RCP’s opportunist, anti-Trotskyist political pedigree

 The RCP/Fightback stands in the tradition of Pabloism, a virulently liquidationist tendency led by Michel Pablo and Ernest Mandel that arose within the Fourth International under conditions of the post-World War II restabilization of capitalism.
 Mesmerized by the apparent strengthening of the counter-revolutionary Stalinist, social-democratic and trade union bureaucracies, the Pabloites claimed that under the pressure of objective forces the Stalinist and reformist parties and, in the backward countries, the bourgeois-led national movements would be compelled to initiate socialist transformation.
-Bitterly hostile to the Trotskyist program, they worked to dissolve the national sections of the Fourth International into the so-called “mass movement.”
+Bitterly hostile to the Trotskyist program, they worked to dissolve the national sections of the Fourth International into the “mass movement.”

 The International Committee of the Fourth International (ICFI) was formed in 1953 to defend orthodox Trotskyism, in uncompromising opposition to this petty-bourgeois opportunist tendency which rejected the revolutionary role of the working class.